-- 3.1 All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through publication of the school's Safeguarding Policy on the school website. - 3.2 Our Lettings Policy will seek to ensure the suitability of adults working with children on school sites at any time. - 3.3.1 Community users organising activities for children are aware of and understand the need for Compliance with the school's child protection guidelines and procedures. - 3.4 Our selection and Recruitment Policy includes all checks on staff and regular Volunteers' suitability including Disclosure and Baring checks as recommended by the LA and in accordance with current legislation. - 3.5 Where a teacher's employer, including an agency, dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency) - 3.6 Our procedures will be annually reviewed and up-dated. - 3.7 The name of the Safeguarding Lead will be clearly shown in the school, with a statement explaining the School's role in referring and monitoring cases of suspected abuse. - 3.8 Contracts with external providers will comply with our school policies.
+- 3.1 All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through publication of the school's Safeguarding Policy on the school website. - 3.2 Our Lettings Policy will seek to ensure the suitability of adults working with children on school sites at any time and that any providers are following the Keeping Children Safe in Out of School Settings Guidance. - 3.3 Community users organising activities for children are aware of and understand the need for Compliance with the school's child protection guidelines and procedures.
+If any allegations are made related to an incident that happened when school premises were being used for the purposes of running activities for children, these will be investigated and acted upon in accordance with the school's own safeguarding policy and procedures.
+This will include informing the LADO, where necessary. - 3.4 Our selection and Recruitment Policy includes all checks on staff and regular Volunteers' suitability including Disclosure and Baring checks as recommended by the LA and in accordance with current legislation. - 3.5 Where a teacher's employer, including an agency, dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left first, they must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency). - 3.6 Our procedures will be annually reviewed and up-dated. - 3.7 The name of the Safeguarding Lead will be clearly shown in the school, with a statement explaining the School's role in referring and monitoring cases of suspected abuse.

+3.8 Contracts with external providers will comply with our school policies.